ml4sts/what-is-ai/glossary.md

 statistical model
 : a type of mathematical model that describes its object of inquiry using probability distributions

+target
+: the variable to be predicted in a machine learning problem setup, the dependent variable

 token
 : the basic units used in computational processing of texts from human spoken (not programming) languages : a part of a word or a word, approximately like prefix, base, suffix parts, in general 1000 tokens is about 750 words

+transformer
+: a type of model, specifically, a type of {term}`neural network architecture`

 ```